Mature Masculine

 True Innocence

-Innocence is about how you know your experience.
-In this field of presence, innocence is the tone of your awareness: you're not pre-judging what arises, you're letting reality show itself, moment by moment.
+Innocence is about how we know our experience.
+In this field of presence, innocence is the tone of awareness: we're not pre-judging what arises, we're letting reality show itself, moment by moment.

-You're in true innocence when your presence feels quiet and awake, gentle and exact.
-This quality brings out the best kind of attention—one that honors each moment as something new and alive.
+We're in true innocence when presence feels quiet and awake, gentle and exact.
+This quality brings out the best kind of attention—the kind that treats each moment as something it hasn't seen before.

 Cultivating Innocence

-Allow emotional movement: Let emotional "thickness" move through rather than holding it tight in your body.
+Allow emotional movement: Let emotional "thickness" move through rather than holding it tight in the body.

 Soften harsh judgments: Rigid identities and harsh self-criticism obscure innocence.
-Soften them when you notice them arising.
+Soften when we notice them arising.

 Inquiry